soimort/translate-shell/README.md

         Specify the audio player to use, and listen to the translation.
     -no-play
         Do not listen to the translation.
+    -no-translate
+        Do not translate anything when using -speak.

 Terminal paging and browsing options:
     -v, -view